Loss Spike in Training Neural Networks: Related works

 \section{Related works}

-Previous works \citep{cohen2021gradient, wu2018sgd, xing2018walk, ahn2022understanding, lyu2022understanding,wang2022analyzing} conduct an extensive study of the EoS phenomenon under various settings. \cite{lewkowycz2020large} observe that when the initial sharpness exceeds $2/\eta$, gradient descent ``catapults'' into a stable region and converges. \cite{arora2022understanding} analyze progressive sharpening and the edge of stability phenomenon under specific settings, such as normalized gradient descent. \cite{damian2022self} show that the third-order terms bias towards flatter minima to understand EoS.
+Previous works \citep{cohen2021gradient, wu2018sgd, xing2018walk, ahn2022understanding, lyu2022understanding, wang2022analyzing} conduct an extensive study of the EoS phenomenon under various settings.
+It has been observed that when the initial sharpness exceeds $2/\eta$, gradient descent ``catapults'' into a stable region and converges \citep{lewkowycz2020large}.
+Progressive sharpening and the edge of stability phenomenon have been analyzed under specific settings, such as normalized gradient descent \citep{arora2022understanding}.
+It has been shown that the third-order terms bias towards flatter minima to understand EoS \citep{damian2022self}.

-\cite{JML-1-247} attribute the progressive sharpening to a subquadratic structure of the loss landscape, i.e., the maximum eigenvalue of the loss Hessian is larger when the loss is smaller in a direction.
-They also propose a flatness-driven motion to study the EoS stage, that is, the training would move towards a flatter minimum, such that the fixed flatness can correspond to points with smaller and smaller loss values due to the subquadratic property.
-We call this structure a smaller-loss-as-flatter (SLAF) structure.
-The SLAF structure should expect a continuous decrease in the loss rather than a loss spike. \cite{agarwala2022second} use a quadratic regression model with MSE to study EoS.
-Similarly, in their model, the loss spike can not happen. \cite{ma2022qualitative} study the loss spike from the perspective of adaptive gradient optimization algorithms, while we focus on the loss landscape structure and use gradient descent training in this paper.
+The loss landscape's subquadratic structure, i.e., the maximum eigenvalue of the loss Hessian being larger when the loss is lower in a direction, has been attributed to the progressive sharpening phenomenon \citep{JML-1-247}.
+This work also proposes a flatness-driven motion to study the EoS stage, that is, the training would move towards a flatter minimum, such that the fixed flatness can correspond to points with lower and lower loss values due to the subquadratic property.
+We call this structure a lower-loss-as-flatter (LLAF) structure.
+The LLAF structure should expect a continuous decrease in the loss rather than a loss spike.
+A quadratic regression model with MSE has been used to study EoS, but in this model, the loss spike cannot occur \citep{agarwala2022second}.
+The loss spike has been studied from the perspective of adaptive gradient optimization algorithms \citep{ma2022qualitative}, while in this paper, the focus is on the loss landscape structure and gradient descent training.